dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

     Fetch and install dependencies?
 [Yn] Y
 ```

-It will fetch and compile Elixir and NPM dependencies.
+It will fetch and compile our dependencies.

 ```bash
     * running mix deps.get